 Masters of Fine Arts & Design Programs near Houston

 When you think “fine arts,” you might have a very specific image in your head.
 You might envision masters such as Leonardo da Vinci laboring over classical works – sculptures and paintings.
-While these traditional art forms are included under the umbrella term of “fine arts,” that’s only scratching the surface!
-The term also encompasses a vast array of concentrations such as video game design, film, fashion, interior design, music, and performing arts among other things.
+While these traditional visual art forms are included under the umbrella term of “fine arts,” that’s only scratching the surface!

 It’s hard to narrow down standard curriculum for Master of Fine Arts & Design Programs.
 Those concentrating in theatre aren’t going to learn the same material as a sculpting concentration!
 What could be said is that master’s degree programs have the same end goal for their students.
 Each degree program aims to help students develop the techniques and methods to elevate and excel in their chosen medium through intense study, practical application, and faculty assistance.

 With a myriad of concentrations offered by universities, it’s no wonder that there is a wide assortment of future career paths that artists could pursue post-graduation.
 Depending on the focus of your master’s degree program, you could pursue one of these potential careers:

 Anyone who has considered a degree in the arts has probably had friends, family, and acquaintances worry about their future employment.
 While there is a plethora of career path options available, what of the career outlook?
 Some of these potential career paths appear to be growing.
 The Bureau of Labor Statistics project the following possible growth for the listed careers from 2014 to 2024: